 We’ve long found beauty in flowers and they have featured in decoration in one form or another for centuries.
 In furnishings, many of us are familiar with textile designers Cath Kidston, William Morris and Laura Ashley, known for their floral designs and game changers to the textile industry.
 Without these talented designers our homes would be much plainer places.
-Here’s our floral inspiration and showcase of the fabulous fabrics which are out this autumn.
+Here’s our floral inspiration and showcase of the fabulous fabrics which are out this season.

 Big and Bold

 If you’re starting your interior décor scheme from scratch and you’re lucky enough to have a blank canvas, why not use a bold floral print that packs a punch?
 It can be the basis for your whole room scheme.
 Pick out accent colours from the curtain fabric and have fun choosing coordinating cushions, lampshades, a rug and artwork to make the look complete.
 This busy, intricate flora drape fabric by Voyage offers huge scope and versatility to create an attractive room scheme.